ignite/cli/docs/guide/nameservice/02-messages.md

 ## Scaffolding Messages

-Now, you are ready to implement these three messages to achieve the desired functionality for your nameservice app:
+Now, you are ready to implement these Cosmos SDK messages to achieve the desired functionality for your nameservice app:

 - `MsgBuyName`
 	Allow accounts to buy a name and become its owner.
 When an end user buys a name, they are required to pay the previous owner of the name a price higher than the price the previous owner paid for it.
 If a name does not have a previous owner yet, the end user must burn a `MinPrice` amount.